 Accessibility and Inclusion?

 The complex is wheelchair accessible, offering various facilities to ensure an inclusive visit.
-The Museum has a collection of replicas of famous works in relief that can be touched, providing a special and accessible experience for people with visual impairments.
+The museum has a collection of replicas of famous works in relief that can be touched, providing a special and accessible experience for people with visual impairments.

 Did you know?